Business

 Pfizer CEO Albert Bourla stood with President Trump on Tuesday and announced that his company had agreed to sell drugs through Medicaid at prices lower than other wealthy countries and to offer cash-pay discounts on some of its drugs.
 Pfizer shares rallied along with the entire sector as Wall Street took the announcement as a sign that companies could get the administration off their backs without shrinking margins, in part by cutting out middlemen.

-Boardrooms are now in a place to take more decisive actions, said Stephen Farrelly, a pharma and healthcare analyst at ING.
+Boardrooms are now in a place to take more decisive actions, Stephen Farrelly, the global lead for ING's pharma and healthcare research.
 “The biggest problems that boardrooms have faced over the past nine months is: what do we do with all of this?”

 President Trump has threatened to impose tariffs on pharmaceuticals, which are typically shielded from trade wars, since he took office.